apurva291220/IITISOC-25/README.md

 # Cybersecurity Suite for Enhanced Digital Security (IITISOC-25)

-A beginner-friendly, multi-module cybersecurity suite designed to help users understand and mitigate digital threats such as weak passwords, phishing emails, credential harvesting, and unauthorized file modifications.
+This is a beginner-friendly, multi-module cybersecurity suite designed to help users understand and mitigate digital threats such as weak passwords, phishing emails, credential harvesting, and unauthorized file modifications.

 ---